 ★ "Betwixt" is the Middle English ancestor of "between."
 Southern/Appalachian speech kept it alive long after it faded from standard American English.
 You’ll also hear "’twixt" as an even older, shorter form. ★

 From Old English "betwix" (between).
-Documented in the Dictionary of American Regional English as especially common in the South and South Midland.
+Documented in regional word lists as especially common in the South and South Midland.
 Survived in Appalachian and rural Southern speech where older British terms lingered.

 Still heard today among older speakers and in nostalgic or humorous writing.
 Outside the region it reads as quaint or old-fashioned but is easily understood.
 See also Betwixt and Between for the classic idiom.